 - Your projected growth.
 Based on your sales growth forecasts, do you see rapid growth impacting your company in the next 1 to 2 years?
-Implementing an ARM system before this situation becomes overwhelming can prevent the cost of sorting out problems reactively.
+Implementing an Advanced Revenue Management system before this situation becomes overwhelming can prevent the cost of sorting out problems reactively.

 Enhance your automation

 As companies grow, manual revenue recognition processes can slow the process of turning revenue forecasts and deferred revenue into accurate income statements.
 This can weigh down a company’s performance value, while potentially leading to errors and higher accounting costs over time.